Skip to main content

 Filtering integrations

-You can choose to show a subset of your integrations by applying filters to your showMarketplace() invocation.
+You can filter the displayed integrations by applying filters to your showMarketplace() invocation.

 Simple integration filters

-You can filter your integrations by a single category or label (or both).
-If you filter by both, integrations will appear only if they match both category and label.
+You can filter integrations by a single category or label (or both).
+If both filters are applied, integrations must match both category and label to be displayed.

-For example, if you would like to show only integrations with the category "ERP" and the label "enterprise" in an embedded marketplace, you can issue this invocation:
+For example, to display only integrations with the category "ERP" and the label "enterprise" in an embedded marketplace, use:

 Filter by category and label